Managing Criminal Justice Personnel – cja473 (3 credits)

-Define motivation and empowerment and understand the similarities and differences between the two.
+- Define motivation and empowerment and understand the similarities and differences between the two.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.